ibm-cloud-docs/vpc/file_storage_API_replication_fallback_policy.md

 As described in the [Beta VPC API](/apidocs/vpc-beta) reference [versioning](/apidocs/vpc-beta#api-versioning-beta) policy, to more quickly respond to feedback as a feature progresses through its beta phase, support for older versions of the beta API is limited to 45 days.
 Therefore, beta API requests must specify a `version` query parameter date value within the last 45 days.

-Before you adopt beta release version `2023-08-08` or later, be aware of the following changes, which might require you to update your client:
+Before you adopt a beta release version `2023-08-08` or later, be aware of the following changes, which might require you to update your client:

-- When initiating a request to [fail over to replica file share](/apidocs/vpc-beta#failover-share), you must provide a value for the `fallback_policy` property, either `split` or `fail`.
+- When you're initiating a request to [fail over to replica file share](/apidocs/vpc-beta#failover-share), you must provide a value for the `fallback_policy` property, either `split` or `fail`.
 If the value of the `fallback_policy` property is not specified, the system now defaults to `split` instead of `fail`.
-- When initiating a request to [retrieve the source file share for a replica file share](/apidocs/vpc-beta#get-share-source).
+- When you're initiating a request to [retrieve the source file share for a replica file share](/apidocs/vpc-beta#get-share-source).
 The request now returns a more concise `source_share` reference.

 All requests that are using the following methods enforce the existing requirement that you provide the [`maturity=beta`](/apidocs/vpc-beta/initial#maturity-query-parameter-beta) query parameter: